Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to deal damage to units of a given player.
 The units affected by this effect are determined by the configurations of the effect.
 The configurations for this effect are as follows:

 1. Quantity: The amount to modify by or a timer

-Some useful tricks with this effect:

-1. Dealing negative damage to an object will actually increase their HP beyond their max HP.
-Using this, a unit's HP can go over 32768.
-2. This is used in Tower Defence maps like ATD where units have over a million HP, since directly setting an object's HP to over 32768 using the change object HP effect would kill the object.
 2. Unit List 1: This is the unit to affect

-Some useful tricks with this effect:

-1. Dealing negative damage to an object will actually increase their HP beyond their max HP.
-Using this, a unit's HP can go over 32768.
-2. This is used in Tower Defence maps like ATD where units have over a million HP, since directly setting an object's HP to over 32768 using the change object HP effect would kill the object.
 3. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. Dealing negative damage to an object will actually increase their HP beyond their max HP.
-Using this, a unit's HP can go over 32768.
-2. This is used in Tower Defence maps like ATD where units have over a million HP, since directly setting an object's HP to over 32768 using the change object HP effect would kill the object.
 4. Area: Only units on this selected area will be affected by the effect.
 If not set, units on the entire map are affected.

-Some useful tricks with this effect:

-1. Dealing negative damage to an object will actually increase their HP beyond their max HP.
-Using this, a unit's HP can go over 32768.
-2. This is used in Tower Defence maps like ATD where units have over a million HP, since directly setting an object's HP to over 32768 using the change object HP effect would kill the object.

-Some useful tricks with this effect:

-1. Dealing negative damage to an object will actually increase their HP beyond their max HP.
-Using this, a unit's HP can go over 32768.
-2. This is used in Tower Defence maps like ATD where units have over a million HP, since directly setting an object's HP to over 32768 using the change object HP effect would kill the object.

-Some useful tricks with this effect:

-1. Dealing negative damage to an object will actually increase their HP beyond their max HP.
-Using this, a unit's HP can go over 32768.
-2. This is used in Tower Defence maps like ATD where units have over a million HP, since directly setting an object's HP to over 32768 using the change object HP effect would kill the object.

-Some useful tricks with this effect:

-1. Dealing negative damage to an object will actually increase their HP beyond their max HP.
-Using this, a unit's HP can go over 32768.
-2. This is used in Tower Defence maps like ATD where units have over a million HP, since directly setting an object's HP to over 32768 using the change object HP effect would kill the object.
 5. Object Group: This is the class of units to effect

-Some useful tricks with this effect:

-1. Dealing negative damage to an object will actually increase their HP beyond their max HP.
-Using this, a unit's HP can go over 32768.
-2. This is used in Tower Defence maps like ATD where units have over a million HP, since directly setting an object's HP to over 32768 using the change object HP effect would kill the object.
 6. Object Type: This is the type of the unit to effect

-Some useful tricks with this effect:

-1. Dealing negative damage to an object will actually increase their HP beyond their max HP.
-Using this, a unit's HP can go over 32768.
-2. This is used in Tower Defence maps like ATD where units have over a million HP, since directly setting an object's HP to over 32768 using the change object HP effect would kill the object.

 Some useful tricks with this effect: